cal-itp/benefits/docs/getting-started/README.md

 Compiler developers, instead of setting these manually, you can:

-1. Grab "Benefits fixtures with secrets for local development" note from our shared notes in LastPass
+1. Grab the "Benefits fixtures with secrets for local development" note from our shared notes in LastPass
-1. Put it in a new JSON file named something like `secret_fixtures.json`
+1. Put it in a new JSON file named something like `dev_fixtures.json`
-1. Change the value of `DJANGO_DB_FIXTURES` in your `.env` file to point to your new `secret_fixtures.json`
+1. Change the value of `DJANGO_DB_FIXTURES` in your `.env` file to point to your new `dev_fixtures.json`
 1. Rebuild the devcontainer

 ### Login.gov test account